krish-e/Food-buddy/README.md

 ## Usage

-1. Ensure you have a CSV file containing restaurant data- `restaurants.csv` in the project directory.
+1. Ensure you have a CSV file containing restaurant data- `Zomato-mini.csv` in the project directory.

 2. Run the project from the command line: